-The evaluation process may use relevant data and information that the District already collects for other purposes.
-The Superintendent or designee must post the information developed as a result of the policy evaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.
+The Superintendent or designee must post the information developed as a result of the policy re-evaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.
+Reviews and re-evaluations in years they are due must be submitted to ISBE by September 30.

-- 12. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following: - a.
+12. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following:

+a.
 2:260, Uniform Grievance Procedure.
-A student may use this policy to complain about bullying. - b.
+A student may use this policy to complain about bullying.

+b.
 2:265, Title IX Sexual Harassment Grievance Procedure.
-Any person may use this policy to complain about sexual harassment in violation of Title IX of the Education Amendments of 1972. - c.
+Any person may use this policy to complain about sexual harassment in violation of Title IX of the Education Amendments of 1972.

+c.
 6:60, Curriculum Content.
-Bullying prevention and character instruction is provided in all grades in accordance with State law. - d.
+Bullying prevention and character instruction is provided in all grades in accordance with State law.

+d.
 6:65, Student Social and Emotional Development.
-Student social and emotional development is incorporated into the District's educational program as required by State law. - e.
+Student social and emotional development is incorporated into the District's educational program as required by State law.

+e.
 6:235, Access to Electronic Networks.
-This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - f.
+This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use.

+f.
 7:20, Harassment of Students Prohibited.
-This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - g.
+This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy).

+g.
 7:185, Teen Dating Violence Prohibited.
-This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - h.
+This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation.

+h.
 7:190, Student Behavior.
 This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct.